penguin86/python-sdl-racing-sim/README.md

 # Python racing simulator

+> This project was moved to [my private git server](https://git.ichibi.eu/penguin86/python-sdl-racing-sim) .
+This repository may not be up to date.
+> This is a personal project, probably of little use for others, and I don't currently accept contributions on it.
+Anyway, feel free to contact me if you have any idea.

 A simple racing simulator similar to the ones in the '80s.
 Inspired by [OneLoneCoder's one](https://www.youtube.com/watch?v=KkMZI5Jbf18).
 Written in python and SDL.

 ![Screenshot](screenshots/screenshot.png)